 Ryokan Bath

-Found at a traditional Japanese inns called ryokan, these wood or stone bathtubs offer a place to recalibrate in natural surroundings.
-Often heated by natural hot springs, the purpose of the ryokan outdoor bath is to experience sheer tranquility while absorbing views, whether it's of rolling meadows, birch forests, or private gardens.
-At Zaborin Ryokan near Niseko, this hot springs soaking tub draws you in with front-row views of the surrounding forested haven.
+Found at traditional Japanese inns called ryokan, these soaking tubs—known as ofuro—offer a place to recalibrate in natural surroundings.
+Often heated by natural hot springs and made of wood or stone, the purpose of the ryokan outdoor bath is to experience sheer tranquility while you absorb the view—whether it's of rolling meadows, birch forests, or private landscaped gardens.
+At Zaborin Ryokan near Niseko, this hot springs soaking tub—an onsen ofuro—draws you in with front-row views of the surrounding forested haven.

 Rustic Garden Tub